tony-dev-btc/seed-phrase-generator/readme.md

 ## Todo
 1. Сreate a version of the program for Linux.
-2. Add search for new types of wallets (TRON, LTC, BCH).
-3. Search for missing words in a seed phrase.
+2. Search for missing words in a seed phrase.

 ## Contribute
 Contributions are welcome!
 If you have ideas, bug reports, or want to contribute to the codebase, feel free to submit a pull request.